 Over the railroad tracks and through the hood, you’ll find musical nirvana at Knuckleheads Saloon.
 Follow the sound of guitar riffs and the wail of the blues legends because your GPS may not work in this neck of the woods.

 If finding your way through the industrial abyss scares you, call for Knuckleheads complimentary shuttle service.
-With a little advance notice and a tip, you can catch it within 10-mile radius of the bar and avoid getting lost.
+With a little advance notice and a tip, you can catch it within a 10-mile radius of the bar and avoid getting lost.
 A common pick-up point is Garozzo’s Italian Restaurant at 526 Harrison St. in Columbus Park also known as Little Italy.

 Knuckleheads is the only bar in Kansas City or the Midwest to snag the prestigious Keeping Blues Alive award by the National Blues Foundation.

-Leon Russell, Merle Haggard, Junior Brown, Ray Price, Rodney Crowell and Chubby Carrier and Bayou Swamp Band have played on one of the three stages at this rickety, honky-tonk bar.
-Bikers, hipsters and businessmen gather five days a week to blend into the crowd and wash away the stink of the week with some good music.
+Leon Russell, Merle Haggard, Junior Brown, Ray Price, Rodney Crowell and Chubby Carrier, and Bayou Swamp Band have played on one of the three stages at this rickety, honky-tonk bar.
+Bikers, hipsters, and businessmen gather five days a week to blend into the crowd and wash away the stink of the week with some good music.